jdevfullstack-tutorials/github-for-non-code-writers/README.md

 ## Formatted Content Through Markdown
-The formatted content through Markdown can be pasted on Google Docs and the format will still be correct, in case, you will be needing an equivalent
+The formatted content through Markdown can be pasted on Google Docs and the format will still be correct, in case you will be needing an equivalent
 Google Docs version.